shwetabhsuman12/azure-inspec/README.md

 #-------------------------------------------------------------------------#
 1. Installation:
-	inspec can be installed using :
-             curl https://omnitruck.chef.io/install.sh | sudo bash -s -- -P inspec
+	inspec can be installed on linux using : curl https://omnitruck.chef.io/install.sh | sudo bash -s -- -P inspec For other platform please refer REFERENCE[3]
 2. Azure platform support: